 Our life now is a far cry from the ‘rat race’ in which we once took part and we are extremely grateful for the bright sunshine each morning, the ease of getting to and from work (once you’ve mastered the art of dodging the potholes, of course), and the ease with which we socialise with friends during the week.

 Re-emigrating wasn’t as straightforward as one might have imagined, although we had anticipated as much, bearing in mind my husband no longer had a ‘Returning Resident’ stamp in his British passport.
 After three trips to the Immigration department in just two days, we came to the conclusion that perhaps using a facilitator to apply for his Residence Permit would be best after all!
+At this point I wish it was as easy for us as it was for my cousin and her husband back in America as the immigration process and the social security card replacement – online-application did not have them making even half the effort my husband and I are making.
 To cut a very long story short, US$2,160.00 poorer and two months later, we eventually tasted success…in the form of a visa…valid for a year!
 The second time round was no different, however, after countless visits over the course of 6 months, we managed to secure a visa valid to October 2013.